gnailuy/gnailuy.com/about.markdown

 permalink: /about/index.html
 ---

 Hi there!
-I'm gnailuy (pronounced reversedly as [ɥy2 ljaŋ4]), a software developer at Microsoft Azure Big Data team.
+I'm gnailuy (pronounced reversedly as [ɥy2 ljaŋ4]), a software developer at [Microsoft Azure][azure] Big Data team.
 From April 2013 to August 2017, I was a senior software engineer of the data platform at [umeng.com][umeng].
-After that, I joined a small startup team as a backend and data programmer.
+After that, I joined a startup team as a backend and data programmer.
 I graduated from the College of Computer Science & Technology at the [Harbin Engineering University][heu] in March 2013, and have a master's degree in CS.